Frequently Asked Questions (FAQ)

 Note: For liability reasons, teams without an adult (16+) might be asked to make one simple additional accommodation in order to participate.
 Please coordinate with the tournament director if this situation applies to your team.

 Do I have to enter all the tournaments in a season or can I pick and choose?

 Teams can play in as many or as few tournaments as they wish.
 There is not a floor or a ceiling.
 The more tournaments a team enters, the better the chances are of making the playoffs.
 Can only make the July tournament?
 No problem!
 In school in the area and only able to play in the April and September tournaments?
 That’s fine, too.
 MAW spreads its tournament schedule over the course of the spring and summer to allow all teams to find at least one tournament that fits their schedule.

 What do I get for my entry fee?

 The vast majority of the $100 per tournament team entry fee goes to the cash prize of that tournament and the cash prize for the playoff tournament.
 A nominal amount goes to essential tournament supplies such as field supplies, balls, and advertising.
 MAW is not profit driven and the entry fees are put right back into the game for the benefit of the players and teams.

 Every team is guaranteed a minimum of three games per tournament so we promise you won’t walk away without a experiencing a healthy does of game action!

 What is the level of competition?

 The competition level varies on a tournament-by-tournament, team-by-team, or even player-by-player basis.
 We suggest looking at some of the videos on the website to gain a better understanding of what the average level of competition looks like.
-As a rule of thumb, teams with at least one pitcher that can throw strikes and teammates that have at least some experience hitting against live pitching (whether baseball, softball or Wiffle® ball) should have little trouble remaining competitive.

 Do I need to bring anything to the tournament in order to play?